umn-asr/shibboleths_lil_helper/README.markdown

             <site>/               (shib-php-test.asr.umn.edu)
               fetched_metadata.xml

+* The generated shibboleth2.xml will have RequestMap specs that restrict access to the "/secure" path for the specified vhosts.

 * These generated files should be checked into a source control repository.

 The core assumptions of the specifications DSL are